MajeedReact/blog-website/README.md

 # blog-website
 Responsive blog website using flexbox, grid and media queries

-# Demo of the web
+# Demo of the website

 ## Home page